GEOG 594A: Culminating Experiences in Geospatial Intelligence

 - approaching someone who sees a problem differently not as an adversary, but as a colleague in common pursuit of better solution.

 You might require Esri's ArcGIS software in this course.
 NOTE: ArcGIS is a commercial software package that is restricted to personal use by the student.
-It is unlawful for anyone to use this software package without the appropriate commercial license from Esri Inc. to generate personal or corporate profit or revenue
+It is unlawful for anyone to use this software package without the appropriate commercial license from Esri Inc. to generate personal or corporate profit or revenue.
+Details on acquiring an educational software license can be found at the GIS @ Penn State Website.
+If you have questions regarding the software, please contact the instructor.

 Using the Library